dumbproject/fucker/README.md

 # fucker
-a discord bot
+a discord bot.

+fucker is a ping statistics bot and coffee addict. he listens to people type and sometimes you can kill him.

-fucker is a bot for discord that i need to clean tf up.
+i need to clean it tf up also.